BaxterStockman/dotfiles/README.md

-  (preferably containing the reason why these inputs should be skipped, since `dotfiles` is going to print the echoed message).  `check` should also indicate with the return code whether the reason for skipping was exceptional (return code `1`) or not (return code `2` -- mostly useful for indicating the the destination file is the same as the source file).  `check` should return `0` for files that should not be skipped.
+  (preferably containing the reason why these inputs should be skipped, since `dotfiles` is going to print the echoed message).  `check` should also indicate with the return code whether the reason for skipping was exceptional (return code `1`) or not (return code `2` -- I use this mostly for indicating the the destination file is the same as the source file).  `check` should return `0` for files that should not be skipped.
 This function is optional.
 - `post`: Like `pre`, but later.